-The University is in the process of building two fiber optic routes that will spur off of the NetworkMaine ring; one from Bangor to Orono along Route 2 with the other from Ellsworth to Bar Harbor along Route 3.
-The University is interested in making fiber optic strands from these build outs available to vendors in trade for lower IRU pricing.
+The University currently has three 10G capable fiber optic routes; one from Bangor to Orono along Route 2 (approximately 10 miles with 72 strands available), the second from Ellsworth to Bar Harbor along Route 3 (approximately 25 miles with 36 strands available), and the third from Portland to Brunswick along Route 1 (approximately 30 miles with 24 strands available).
+The University is interested in making fiber optic strands from these build outs available to bidders in trade for lower IRU pricing.
 Bidders interested in this option should include in their response proposed parameters, terms and conditions of such an arrangement.